aslak3/MAXI030/MAXI030Core/README.md

 ### SYS_CLEAR signal generation

-As an extra precaution for a clean processor startup, the board /RESET signal is held off being asserted at power on by a counter.
-This keeps the processor paused while the FPGA configures itself, which is accomplished with a pull-down resistor), and for a short time afterwards.
-In theory it is not needed, but is present out of paranoia.
-Note that system reset (except the FPGA itself) is under FPGA control.
+As an extra precaution for a clean processor startup, the processor (and other devices) /RESET signal is held off being cleared at power on by a counter.
+This keeps the processor paused while the FPGA configures itself - which is accomplished with a pull-up resistor attached to the input of an open-collector NAND gate, which itself has a pull-up resistor on its output that's attached to the 68030's /RESET input - and for a short time afterwards, using a counter.
+In theory the counter is not needed, but is present out of paranoia.
+Note that system reset (but not the FPGA itself, which is only reset as a result of being reconfigured) is under FPGA control.
 This could allow the implementation of a watchdog timer, and similar functionality, though nothing has so far been written to do this.

 ## timer.vhd

-Though the boards QUART contains two timers, the Linux port required a standalone timer, so one was added to MAXI030Core.
+Though the board's QUART contains two timers, the Linux port required a standalone timer, so one was added to MAXI030Core.

-The timer has a 24 bit countdown register starting value (exposed on 3 byte wide FPGA-addressable registers) and a control register.
+The timer has a 24 bit countdown register (currently exposed on 3 byte wide FPGA-addressable registers) and a control register.

-On a trigger, which is set for one cycle when the control register is written to, the current counter value is copied from the starting value and the counter is enabled.
+On a trigger, which is set for one cycle when the control register is written to, the current counter value is updated from the starting value and the counter is enabled.
 At every cycle, if the counter is enabled it counts down.
-When it reaches 0 the counter rollover signal is set to 1, but the counter keeps counting down.
+When it reaches 0 the counter rollover output signal is set to 1, but the counter will continue counting down, after being reset to the starting value.
 Thus no matter how slow the processor is at acknowledging the rollover interrupt, the frequency of the interrupt will match the counter start value.

 There are two bits used on the exposed TIMER_CONTROL register: